Tara Singh Hayer

 Tara Singh Hayer (November 15, 1936 – November 18, 1998) was an Indian-Canadian newspaper publisher and editor who was murdered after his outspoken criticism of fundamentalist violence and terrorism.
 In particular, he was a key witness in the trial of the Air India Flight 182 bombing.

 Hayer was the founder of the Indo-Canadian Times, the largest and oldest Punjabi-language weekly newspaper in Canada and the leading Punjabi-language newspaper in North America.
 The paper—distributed in Canada, the United States, and England—was regularly used by Hayer to speak out against violent extremist groups.

-He is the first, and one of the few journalists in Canada, to have been killed specifically for their work.
+He is the first, and one of the few journalists in Canada, to have been killed specifically for his work.

 History

 Personal life

 Hayer was born in Paddi Jagir, a small village in Punjab, India.
 He emigrated to Canada in 1970, where he worked as a miner, teacher, truck driver, manager of a trucking firm, and journalist before establishing a community newspaper, the Indo-Canadian Times, in 1978.
 He is the father of Surrey MLA Dave Hayer.